 Technically speaking, any page on your website is a landing page, because it is where a visitor to your website “lands” and begins to learn about your expertise and experience.
 Landing pages that raise your profile, entice newcomers to contact you, and bring in clients require strategic thinking and action.
-But, the effort is worth the effort for law firms who value the quality of the prospective clients they need.
+But, the effort is worth the effort for law firms and other organizations who value the quality of the prospective clients they need.

 A landing page can be a practice page, your bio, or a topical web page that groups your thought leadership content together.
 What are the characteristics of a landing page?
 Landing pages:

 - provide a concentration of “niche” information that is valuable to both humans visiting your site and search engines